 Support Syrian families who’ve been displaced by ongoing conflict.
 Meet immediate needs for food, water and shelter while focusing especially on the longer-term emotional and developmental needs of traumatized children and adolescents.

-- Emergency response: Meeting the urgent needs of nearly 4 million people both inside Syria and in neighboring countries.
+- Emergency response: Meeting the urgent needs of 2.5 million people both inside Syria and in neighboring countries.
 Distributing emergency food and supplies, increasing access to clean water and sanitation, improving shelters, and creating safe spaces and activities to help children heal from trauma.

 All stories about Syria